aperturerobotics/controllerbus/README.md

 Plugins can be bundled together with a set of root configurations into a CLI.
 This can be used to bundle modules into a daemon and/or client for an application - similar to the [controllerbus cli](./cmd/controllerbus).

+## How does it work?

+Config objects are Protobuf messages with attached validation functions.
+They can be hand written in YAML and parsed to Protobuf or be created as Go objects.

+Controllers are executed by attaching them to a Bus.
+When attaching to a Bus, all ongoing Directives are passed to the new Controller.
+The Controllers can return Resolver objects to concurrently resolve results for Directives.

+The Plugin system implements hot-loading and dynamic linking of components.

+The controller model is similar to the microservices model:

+ - Declare a contract for a component as an API (Rest, gRPC)
+ - Other components link against the client for that API
+ - Communication between components occurs in-process over network.
+ - Subroutines concurrently process requests (distributed model).

+The goal of this project is to find a happy medium between the two approaches, supporting statically linked, dynamically linked (plugin), or networked (distributed) controller implementations and execution models.

 ## Testing